LEANNA MAE .ORG

 • Make connections with non-doula birth workers such as childbirth educators, lactation professionals, and photographers who do birth or maternity/newborn.

-• You’ll have to market a little harder to not be the littlest guppy in the pond, but at least a saturated market shows that families in the community want doulas.
+• You’ll have to market a little harder to not be the littlest guppy in the pond, but keep at it.

-• New levels bring new devils.
-Don’t dance with the demons.
-You don’t have to network with or associate with doulas that are cut throat.
+• You don’t have to network with or associate with doulas that are not your cup of tea.
+Not everybody is a nice doula.

 • You do you.
 Let their character be their own demise.